Tatiana Batista, MD

 Dr. Soriano deeply believes in the unity between mind, body and spirit and partners with her patients to support a healing journey that involves the whole person.
 Her integrative approach weaves a wide range of healing modalities, including lifestyle interventions, energy healing techniques, breath work, guided imagery, nutritional counseling and the use of botanicals.
 She uses stress reduction and energy balancing techniques to boost the body’s own repair mechanisms.

-Dr. Soriano has found her integrative approach to be effective in the overall management of a wide range of medical conditions including anxiety, obesity, digestive conditions, hypertension, fibromyalgia, and chronic musculoskeletal pain, among others.
+Dr. Soriano has found her integrative approach to be effective in the overall management of a wide range of medical conditions in adults including anxiety, obesity, digestive conditions, hypertension, fibromyalgia, and chronic musculoskeletal pain, among others.
 She enjoys working with patients across the age span, from pediatrics to geriatrics.
 Dr. Soriano partners with a variety of other practitioners to create a highly personalized holistic treatment plan for each patient.
 She is passionate about supporting each person’s unique journey towards optimal health and well-being.

 E. Christian Tucker, MD